Last updated: 2026-04-11

 Getting Started: Basic Setup

-Prompt: > I want to add image processing to my project using ViewCraft.
+Prompt: > I want to add image processing to my project using VIUCraft.
 Install the viucraft npm package, set up a client using the API key from the environment variable VIUCRAFT_API_KEY, and create a helper function that takes an image ID and returns a URL that resizes the image to a given width while preserving aspect ratio, converts it to WebP format, and sets quality to 85.
-My ViewCraft subdomain is YOUR_SUBDOMAIN.
+My VIUCraft subdomain is YOUR_SUBDOMAIN.

 Related docs: https://viucraft.com/docs/sdks/javascript